 The Paris Accord gives us the targets we have to aim for but gives us no idea of how we are going to get there.

-The best responses to face such future uncertainty are not immediately apparent and also what ever we come up with we are also going to have to be able to afford.
-Climate change adaption and mitigation have to become central to our thinking in all that we do.
-It will take long term planning and a clear strategy to enable communities to co-ordinate their efforts effectively.
+The best responses to face such future uncertainty are not immediately apparent and also whatever we come up with we are also going to have to be able to afford.
+Climate change adaptation and mitigation have to become central to our thinking in all that we do.
+It will take long term planning and a clear strategy to enable communities to coordinate their efforts effectively.

-I am convinced the permaculture design is the framework we can work around to achieve these aims and we here in Mid Wales we are planning to work across our community produce a realistic vision for 2050 and how we might get there.
+I am convinced that permaculture design is the framework we can work around to achieve these aims and we here in Mid Wales are planning to work across our community to produce a realistic vision for 2050 and how we might get there.

 The Paris Accord